MAliKaya53/PatikaDEV_Project3/README.md

 [7, 5, 1, 8, 3, 6, 0, 9, 4, 2]

-~Question-Write Binary-Search-Tree stages of the array
+~Question: Write Binary Search Tree stages of the array

 ~Solution: